-Working capital deficiency at March 31, 2020 was \$128,416 (December 31, 2019 - Working capital of \$29,760).
-This was primarily a result of the Company's operating expenses incurred during the current period.
+Working capital at March 31, 2022 was \$289,135 (December 31, 2021 - \$530,245).
+This was primarily a result general business activities and of increased accounts payables and accrued liabilities during the current period.
+Of that increase in liabilities, approximately \$90,000 are liabilities of Cap Clean and have no recourse to the parent company.

-The condensed interim financial statements were prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation for the foreseeable future.
+The condensed interim consolidated financial statements were prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), with the assumption that the Company will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation for the foreseeable future.
 The operations of the Company were primarily funded by the issue of share capital and loans.
 The continued operations of the Company are dependent on its ability to develop a sufficient financing plan, receive continued financial support from related parties and lenders, complete sufficient public equity financing, or generate profitable operations in the future.
 These financial statements do not include any adjustments to the amounts and classification of assets and liabilities that might be necessary should the company be unable to continue in business.